DannyBoyNYC/ExpressJSReact/readme.md

 ## Create a React Project

-cd into the top level of the project directory and run Create React App:
+cd into _the top level_ of the project directory and run Create React App:

-`npx create-react-app client`
+`npx create-react-app client --use-npm`

 CD into the client folder and remove the contents of the src folder and create an initial index.js file: